Manufacturing critical-path time (MCT) may be a measure of “true” manufacturing lead-time. it’s defined as:

-It is common sense to think that the longer it takes to deliver an order, the more the potential for waste reduction.
-It also is appropriate that a new metric for lean involves “time” since this has always been at the root of the Toyota Production System, which is from where lean was derived.
-One question that does arise is, “Why is there a need to propose a new metric for lead-time?”
+It is sensible to think that the longer it takes to deliver an order, the more the potential for waste reduction.
+It is also appropriate that a replacement metric for lean involves “time” since this has always been at the basis of the Toyota Production System, which is from where lean was derived.
+The question that arises in people’s minds, “Is there a requirement to propose a replacement metric for lead-time?”